monireach2480/Khmer-Text-Summarization/README.md

 - Streamlit team for the web application framework
 - All team members for their contributions and enhancements
 - The Khmer NLP community for resources and inspiration

+---

+## 📝 License

+This project is licensed under the MIT License - feel free to use it for your own projects.

+## 📧 Contact

+For questions or issues, please open an issue on GitHub or contact the team members directly.